melroy89/melroy-blog/content/posts/2023-02-05-server-hardening.md

 }
 ```

-Of course these are just examples, your actually configuration will differ.
+Of course these are just examples, your actually Nginx config might differ.

 ### Set Docker container Limits